streamingfast/firehose-docs/architecture/components/merger.md

 ## Merger Component in Detail

-The Merger component is responsible for managing and shaping data flowing out of the Reader component.&#x20;
+The Merger component is responsible for managing and shaping data flowing out of the Reader component.

 ### Blocks Files

 The Merger component produces what are referred to as "100-blocks files."
-The Merger component receives "one-block" files from Reader components that are feeding the Merger.&#x20;
+The Merger component receives "one-block" files from Reader components that are feeding the Merger.

 ### One-block Storage